Abstract submission for the 2018 Western Division AFS meeting is here:

 presentations on a PC before arriving at the meeting.
 As a precaution, speakers should bring

-• You can upload your presentation at least one day prior to your session and ensure it views
+copies of their presentation on a USB memory stick. - You can upload your presentation at least one day prior to your session and ensure it views

 correctly on the session computer.
 You will not be able to use your personal laptop and loading